 Verification

 Aside from monitoring, every CCP must go through a verification process.
-This process includes the information of who is involved in each process and establishing that they are following the necessary procedures accurately.
+Basically, this process includes the information of who is involved in each process and establishing that they are following the necessary procedures accurately.
 It also requires each instrument in the process to be calibrated and maintained.
-The verification process must also confirm that monitoring is working accurately.
+The verification process must also confirm that monitoring is working accurately and adheres to the key HACCP principles.

 Documentation

-All activities associated with monitoring, controlling, and verifying CCPs must be recorded in writing in case of any audits, incidents, or inspections, so the evidence is available to prove what occurred in the production stage.
+The last of the key principles of HACCP is documenting everything.
+In essence, this includes all activities associated with monitoring, controlling, and verifying CCPs.
+You must have them all in writing in case of any audits, incidents, or inspections, so the evidence is available to prove what occurred in the production stage, securing the foundational principles of HACCP.